 Because health care providers are entrusted with the health, safety and welfare of patients, have access to controlled substances and confidential information, and operate in settings that require the exercise of good judgment and ethical behavior, criminal background checks are required of all applicants.
-Complete information about the background check process will be sent to applicants as soon as their application file is complete.
+Prior criminal convictions may cause one to be ineligible for licensure as a registered nurse.
 Applicants will be responsible for obtaining a background check and paying appropriate fees to be fingerprinted for the Texas Board of Nursing.
 The board will provide applicants with notification of their eligibility (or not) for future RN licensure following their successful completion of a nursing degree.
 Results are typically returned within 6 weeks of fingerprinting if there is no record of criminal history.

 In order to apply for licensure as an RN, students must declare any eligibility issues with the Texas Board of Nursing.
 The board will notify applicants who may not meet conditions for future RN licensure after results of the fingerprinting are received.
 Individuals who have significant criminal history will likely be ineligible for licensure.
 If there is any history of criminal charges, alcohol or drug abuse or mental health concerns, students must file a declaratory order petition to othe Board of Nursing.
 The time required to review a petition can be lengthy so students are encouraged to begin the process early in the application process.